 - Cut long grass and dense scrub.

 There are lots of other things you can do to reduce the risk of bushfire to your home or property.
 Check out DFES’ Homeowner's Bushfire Survival Manual (PDF).

-Should you have any concerns with clearing native vegetation please go to the Department of Parks and Wildlife website.
+Should you have any concerns with clearing native vegetation please go to the Parks and Wildlife Service website.

 Examples of critical assets

 All organisations, businesses and agencies are encouraged to implement or improve existing building protection zones and/or asset protection zones around critical buildings and assets in bushfire risk areas.
 Each organisation is responsible for identifying their critical assets and buildings, however, the below examples may provide a guide:

 - Places where there are at risk people, that is, people who are unable to receive understand or act on information prior to or during an emergency.
 These may include schools, hospitals and group homes.